Skip to content

 BEGIN;

-Some web frameworks support easily adding comments to queries.
-For example, if you're using Rails, you can add a sharding hint to your queries like so:
+Some web frameworks support adding comments to queries.
+For example, if you're using Rails, you can add a sharding hint to SELECT queries like so:

 User